mnr/writing-wip/hotmeal.md

 // ---

 Araci’s last task of the day is to notify next of kin.
-Of course, Dakota's family has already heard about her death.
-It's impossible for Araci to be the point of first contact when everything is public to everyone.
+Of course, Dakota’s family has already heard about her death.
+It’s impossible for Araci to be the point of first contact when everything is public to everyone.
 But visiting the family is the most human part of his job - and the most difficult.

 Dakota’s father lives in a studio apartment.
 Neighbor kids play on the balcony overlooking the urban canyon formed by buildings and streets below.
 Araci knocks and is greeted by an older man, dressed in a light shirt and shorts.
-"You must be Detective Belo," he says.
-"I'm Archer Williams.
-Dakota's father.
-Please come in."
+“You must be Detective Belo,” he says.
+“I’m Archer Williams.
+Dakota’s father.
+Please come in.”

-"I'm sorry to tell you about your daughter's death," replies Araci.
-"She died from an explosion in her home."
+“I’m sorry to tell you about your daughter’s death,” replies Araci.
+“She died from an explosion in her home.”

-"I know, and I thank you for your concern.
-Can I offer you a drink?"
+“I know, and I thank you for your concern.
+Can I offer you a drink?”
 Archer mixes powder in water.
 It fizzes and Araci smells red wine.
 He accepts the glass and takes a sip to demonstrate his solidarity with Archer.

-"To Dakota," says Archer.
+“To Dakota,” says Archer.

-"To your daughter," responds Araci.
-"Again, I’m sorry.”
+“To your daughter,” responds Araci.
+“Again, I’m sorry.”
 A moment of respectful silence passes before he speaks again.

-“We're investigating the explosion now.
-Is there anything we can tell you - or that you would like us to know?"
+“We’re investigating the explosion now.
+Is there anything we can tell you - or that you would like us to know?”

-"Yes, there is."
+“Yes, there is.”
 Archer puts down the glass and crosses his arms.
-"Dakota was a good engineer.
+“Dakota was a good engineer.
 Not brilliant, but decent enough to accomplish what she needed to do.
-School wasn't easy for her.
+School wasn’t easy for her.
 She had to struggle to finish that degree.
 But it taught her to be careful, persistent, and not to assume her initial instinct was correct.
 Archer chokes up, wipes his eyes.
-He takes a breath and continues,"That's why I'm surprised she got caught in an explosion.
-She didn't expect things would run the first or second time.
+He takes a breath and continues,”That’s why I’m surprised she got caught in an explosion.
+She didn’t expect things would run the first or second time.
 So she planned for failure."

-"I assume you know she was experimenting with the oven?" asks Araci.
+“I assume you know she was experimenting with the oven?” asks Araci.

-"I don't know all the details.
-She didn't want me to know what she was doing for Abundancy.
+“I don’t know all the details.
+She didn’t want me to know what she was doing for Abundancy.
 That is a strange group.
 Actually, it is a strange boy.
-I'm certain Abundancy isn't anything more than Robin Lopez."
+I’m certain Abundancy isn’t anything more than Robin Lopez.”

-"I'm looking for Robin.
+“I’m looking for Robin.
 I believe he was living with Dakota.
-But he's disappeared."
+But he’s disappeared.”

-"That doesn't surprise me."
+“That doesn’t surprise me.”
 Archer picks up the wine and swirls the glass.
-"Lopez does what he needs to get what he wants.
+“Lopez does what he needs to get what he wants.
 Dakota had a a stable job, and she enjoyed it.
 Lopez convinced her to work on his Abundancy project instead.
 Dakota was careful, unless she was with Lopez.
 Then she moved fast and broke things.
 Lopez is impulsive, reckless, and coercive.
-None of those are good qualities."
+None of those are good qualities.”

-"Mr. Williams, if you hear from Robin Lopez, would you tell me?" asks Araci.
-"And if there is anything else you'd like to learn from me, I'm at your service."
+“Mr. Williams, if you hear from Robin Lopez, would you tell me?” asks Araci.
+“And if there is anything else you’d like to learn from me, I’m at your service.”

-The sun is setting over the adjoining building when Araci left Archer Williams' apartment.
+The sun is setting over the adjoining building when Araci left Archer Williams’ apartment.
 With a trace more dust in the air, it might look like a wilderness landscape.

 // ---